-On the whole, GST is expected to benefit the pharma and healthcare industries.
+On the whole, GST is benefiting the pharma and healthcare industries.
 It will create a level playing field for generic drug makers, boost medical tourism and simplify the tax structure.
 If there is any concern whatsoever, then it relates to the pricing structure (as per latest news).
 The pharma sector is hoping for a tax respite as it will make affordable healthcare easier to access by all.

 The real estate sector is one of the most pivotal sectors of the Indian economy, playing an important role in employment generation in India.
-The probable impact of GST on the real estate sector cannot be fully assessed as it largely depends on the tax rates.
-However, it is a given that the sector will see substantial benefits from GST implementation, as it will bring to the industry much required transparency and accountability.
+The impact of GST on the real estate sector cannot be fully assessed as it largely depends on the tax rates.
+However, the sector will see substantial benefits from GST implementation, as it has brought to the industry much-required transparency and accountability.